hgromov/Login-app/README.md

 Open "config/keys.js" and add your MongoDB URI, local or Atlas

-made with the help of Brad Traverse tutorial
+made with the help of Brad Traversy tutorial